 Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1.800.426.4791.
+For more information about contaminants and potential health effects, call the EPA Safe Drinking Water Hotline at 1.800.426.4791.